Hose & Accessories

 We can supply virtually any hose and accessories for your vacuum and cleaning tools.

-When it comes to replacement hose, we have the lot.
+When it comes to replacement hoses, we have the lot.

 - Anti-static options

 Click here to request more information and pricing or call now on +64 9 520 20 30.

 How To Unclog And Clean A Vacuum Hose

 You’d be surprised just how dirty it can get — so maybe it’s time for a clean.

 You use a vacuum to clean your workplace or home — but do you ever clean your vacuum?
 Just like any other piece of equipment, a vacuum has to be taken care of to work at its best.

 In particular, the hose is a part of the vacuum that a lot of people use for cleaning, and over time, it’s going to get dirty.
 There’s even a chance that it may become blocked if you don’t keep up with regular maintenance.